yuninxia/HPCToolkit/doc/src/users/hpcviewer/hpcviewer.md

 (sec:hpcviewer:thread-level)=

-## Metrics in Execution-context level
+## Execution Contexts

-**Execution context** is an abstract concept of a measurable code execution.
+An **execution context** is an abstract concept of a measurable code execution.
 For example, in a pure MPI application, an execution context is an MPI rank, while an execution context of an OpenMP application is an OpenMP thread, and an execution context of GPU applications can be a GPU stream.
 For hybrid MPI+OpenMP applications, its execution context is its MPI rank and its OpenMP master and worker threads.

-There are two types of execution context: **physical** such as NODE and CORE, and **logical** like RANK, THREAD, GPUCONTEXT and GPUSTREAM.
+There are two types of execution context: **physical** contexts such as NODE and CORE, and **logical** contexts such as RANK, THREAD, GPUCONTEXT and GPUSTREAM.
 NODE is the id of the compute node, RANK is the rank of the process (like MPI), CORE is the CPU core where the application thread is bound to, THREAD is the application CPU thread (such as OpenMP thread),